Welcome

 Publications

-Weber Revisited: The Protestant Ethic and the Spirit of Nationalism, with Iris Wohnsiedler and Nikolaus Wolf.
-Journal of Economic History, 80(3), 710-745, 2020.
+with Iris Wohnsiedler and Nikolaus Wolf, The Journal of Economic History 80(3), 710-745, 2020.

 [PDF Open Access][Replication Files][Online Appendix][VoxEU Column][Ökonomenstimme Column][FAZ Article in German]